Blog, Technical Articles

 What is a BNC Connector

 BNC (Bayonet Neill-Concelman) is a connector type, not a cable.
-It attaches to coaxial cables, featuring:
+A coaxial cable bnc connector attaches to coaxial cables, featuring:

 • Bayonet Mount: Locks securely with a twist.